 The truth is that there isn’t much room for error when it comes to an Amazon parrot’s diet.
 We’ve already discussed obesity risks in Amazon parrots.
-In addition, Amazons are susceptible to all of the other health and behavioral issues that can come from a poor diet.
+Besides, Amazons are susceptible to all of the other health and behavioral issues that can come from a poor diet.
 It will be important to closely monitor what your parrot eats while you’re becoming familiar with your new pet to ensure that a proper balance is achieved.
 Undoing bad habits that are formed early on in your relationship with this type of bird can be very difficult.

 There was a time when the seed diet was the go-to diet for parrots.
-However, now many health issues that were thought to be medical or related to genetics have been linked to be caused by seed-rich diets.
+However, now many health issues that were thought to be medical or related to genetics have been linked to being caused by seed-rich diets.
 Birds that are given seeds and table food as primary food sources frequently experience abnormal skin and feather development.

 What exactly does my Amazon parrot naturally eat?

-It’s easy to let you mind wander to thoughts of what your gorgeous parrot would be nibbling on while soaring in its natural habitat somewhere in the tropics.
-The typical diet of an Amazon parrot in the wild consists of seeds, berries, nuts, fruits and vegetation.
+It’s easy to let your mind wander to thoughts of what your gorgeous parrot would be nibbling on while soaring in its natural habitat somewhere in the tropics.
+The typical diet of an Amazon parrot in the wild consists of seeds, berries, nuts, fruits, and vegetation.
 These parrots are often spotted in the wild hopping from branch to branch in search of nature’s treats.
 Providing your Amazon with some ladders and faux branches to jump on inside its cage can help to promote that branch-to-branch activity that would occur in the wild.
 However, it’s important to understand that your bird will never get the full range of activity that a wild bird would get.
 That’s precisely why you should focus on finding pet bird food that is formulated to complement the lifestyle of a non-wild bird.